Which Bread Machine Cycle is Best for Wholegrain Spelt?

 What happens to spelt bread on a wholemeal bread cycle?

-For my first few attempts, the long proofing worked way better than I had anticipated.
-The spelt dough rose beautifully.
-Way higher than you might expect for wholemeal dough of any kind.
-I was so excited.
+Previous to this experiment, I had made my wholegrain cinnamon loaf many times.
+I remember always being so excited at how well the dough rose.
+Way higher than I might have expected for wholemeal dough of any kind.
 What baker doesn’t love to see a good rise?
-In fact, I was worried that the dough would overflow the pan at the baking stage.
-After the machine had started baking, I eagerly peered in, and what I saw brought the kind of dismay that nobody wants to feel.
-Not only had the bread stopped rising, it had sunk.
+In fact, at times, I worried that the dough would overflow the pan once it started baking.
+However, every time, disappointment would soon follow.
+After the machine started baking, I would eagerly peer in, and what I saw always brought the kind of dismay that nobody wants to feel.
+Not only did the bread stopped rising, it sunk.Â

 Apart from the sunken top, the bread was delicious.
-I re-created the same recipe for my cinnamon raison wholemeal spelt loaf a couple of times until I felt it was good enough for the blog.
-The bread tasted good, so who cared about a slightly sunken top?
+I re-created the same recipe for my cinnamon raisin wholemeal spelt loaf several times until I felt it was good enough for the blog.
+I accepted that a sunken top was the way it was always going to be; that it was just a quirk of baking in a machine.
+The bread was delicious, and that was all that really concerned me then.Â

 Why might spelt dough sink in a bread machine?

 After writing my post spelt vs plain flour: which makes the best cupcakes, I quite liked the analytical side of how and why spelt flour behaves the way it does.
 So, I thought more about why my wholemeal spelt loaves sunk at the baking stage of a bread machine cycle.
-I made several loaves for the purpose of this experiment using the wholemeal bread setting, tweaking certain ingredients.
-The same thing happened each time: that beautiful, slow rise followed by the rapid sinking.

-• The wrong yeast?
+Using the wrong yeast?

 Many people in Sweden bake with fresh yeast.
 In the past, I’ve experimented with it myself (it smells divine), but prefer the convenience of dried.
 We have two types of dried yeast, one for sweet dough and one for savoury.
 That’s it.
 We don’t (at least to my knowledge) have a special kind of yeast for bread machines.
 I wondered if my yeast was causing the issue of a fast rise and rapid drop.

 The USA seems to have so many more options when it comes to yeast, including active dry yeast, instant yeast, and SAF yeast, to name just a few.
 The choice is mind boggling, so I am glad that they do things a little more straightforward here in Sweden.
 King Arthur offer a really useful resource on yeast, and state that you can use active dry and instant yeast interchangeably.
 Apart from when baking bread in a machine.
 Then, they recommend that active dry yeast is the best, but if using instant yeast, to use less.
+I did just that.

-Is a long proofing a problem for wholegrain spelt?
+Is a long proofing the problem?

 Using a rapid bread machine cycle with wholemeal spelt

 The cycle on my bread machine is really quick.
 At one hour and 30 minutes, it is only five minutes longer than the dough setting.
+This is more than two hours shorter than the regular wholegrain cycle.Â

 Before this experiment, I had never used the rapid cycle on my bread machine.
 I guess I didn’t really know what the purpose of it was (apart from that it was quicker, obviously).
 When researching the cause for sunken tops, it appeared that this wasn’t just a spelt flour problem, or even wholemeal.
 It happened for all kinds of white flour, too, but they were due to the reasons I’ve given above (and ruled out).

 The end result was very different to the long wholemeal cycle.
 Although the loaf was a little stumpier, it was beautifully domed.
 No sinkage at all.
-The rising part of the cycle was much shorter, which meant that the spelt dough no longer had the opportunity to over-proof.
-Therefore, it appears that the regular wholemeal cycle on a bread machine is way too long for spelt flour, and this was the reason for the sinking.
+The rising part of the cycle was much shorter, which meant that the spelt dough no longer had the opportunity to over-proof. Â

 Side by side analysis